 Q) Why would I want both Seventh Heaven and Seventh Heaven Professional?
 Doesn’t the Professional version do everything the standard version can do?

 In short, yes, the standard version is a subset of the professional version.
 There is no reason to upgrade from Seventh Heaven to Seventh Heaven Professional on acoustic grounds, but there is a much wider range of presets and editing potential in the professional version.
 Once you’ve got access to all of the M7’s presets and all the incredibly deep editing possibilities in Seventh Heaven Professional though it’s not unusual for producers to still call on Seventh Heaven for its mercilessly refined workflow.

 When you’re pressed for time, you need a reverb that can deliver results fast.

 There’s no other reverb that can provide such quality and sonic breadth of Seventh Heaven’s 30 position preset dial for so little effort.
 It’s why time-pressed professionals in the world’s best studios from London to LA are pulling up Seventh Heaven time and again despite having both in their plug-in rack.
 So, we offer a little sweetener discount with the Seventh Heaven with Professional Bundle just in case that sounds like something you might experience as well.

-Q) Why do the presets in Seventh Heaven have a 1 or 2 after their name?
+Q) Why do the M7 preset banks seen in Seventh Heaven and Reverberate have a 1 or 2 after their name?

 The original M7 came with a selection of presets that used the initial version 1 algorithms.
 These are what the M7 was best known for, but some people were asking for a brighter and more modulated reverb that evoked memories of some of the classic presets in reverbs of old.
 Firmware version 2 was born.